From generalized permutahedra to Grothendieck polynomials via flow polytopes: Triangular arrays and left-degree sequences

 \section{Triangular arrays and left-degree sequences}

-In this section, we expand the technique described in \cite{prod} that characterized left-degree sequences of full-dimensional leaves in a specific reduction tree of a graph.
-We give a characterization of the left-degree sequences of all leaves of this reduction tree, not just the full dimensional ones.
-This enables us to relate the left-degree sequences to generalized permutahedra in Section \ref{sec4} and to use left-degree sequences and generalized permutahedra to show in Section \ref{sec5} that the Schubert and Grothendieck polynomials have polytopal support.
-The main theorem of this section is the following.
-The independence of $\LD(G)$ on the reduction tree was first proved independently by Grinberg \cite{grinberg} in his study of the subdivision algebra.
+In this section, we expand the technique described in \cite{prod} that characterized left-degree sequences of full-dimensional leaves in a specific reduction tree of any graph.
+Given a graph $G$, we construct this reduction tree $\mathcal{T}(G)$.
+We give a characterization of the left-degree sequences of all leaves of this reduction tree, not just the full-dimensional ones.
+We then connect this characterization to flow polytopes.
+The main result of this section is Corollary \ref{flows}, where we provide a partition of the left-degree sequences of $\mathcal{T}(G)$ and biject each block to the set of integer points in a flow polytope.